hytechcamps/computers-and-society/README.md

 ## Self-Paced Work - Further Exploration
 Direct the students to the [Self-Paced Work](SelfPacedWork.md) after the game.
 They will have a few different options to get creative and dive deeper into some of the topics covered by the lecture.

 With some time remaining, have students share their work if they would like.
+They can share via [this form](https://forms.gle/xyQTcqkaDmsg5v448), and the results will be available via [this sheet](https://docs.google.com/spreadsheets/d/1qMvLzCZunxXc9B-Ke8P1Ojw8LrkZAEKmzvnMYWc5LB4/edit?usp=sharing).

 ## Schedule